This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 If you use your MacBook Pro in a dusty space, its USB-C ports may become clogged with dirt and debris, resulting in frequent connection drops.
 So, doing a quick cleanup can help reactivate them.

-Before you clean the ports, shut down your MacBook Pro.
+Before you clean the USB ports, shut down your MacBook Pro.

 - Place the thin nozzle of the compressed air can over one USB-C port and spray it a few times.

-- Take your toothpick or floss pick, slide it down into the port, move it around the edge, and bring it back up to flick any dirt or debris.
+- Take your toothpick or floss pick, slide it down into the USB ports, move it around the edge, and bring it back up to flick any dirt or debris.
 Be careful and gentle.

-- Hold your MacBook Pro with the port facing the floor and blow compressed air in it again.
+- Hold your MacBook Pro with the USB ports facing the floor and blow compressed air in it again.

 - Use a dry brush or cloth to clean around the edges.

-- Repeat this process for each USB-C port on your MacBook Pro.
+- Repeat this process for each USB port on your MacBook Pro.

 You can purchase anti-dust plugs if you don’t want to worry about dust buildup again.
 This one from PortPlugs comes with ten USB-C plugs, five headphone jack plugs, and a cleaning brush.